isabo/FireTaskQueue/README.md

 ## Rules
 - A task is an object that holds information that is meaningful to your app.
-The object's properties must be storable in Firebase.
+The object's properties and values must be compatible with what Firebase supports, i.e., values must be primitives.
 - Tasks can be submitted for immediate execution or for execution at a specific time (i.e. delayed execution).
-- Tasks are not necessarily processed in the order they were submitted, but that is the general intention.
+- Tasks are not guaranteed to be processed in the order they were submitted, but that is the general intention.
 - Tasks cannot have multiple user-defined statuses.
 They are either in the queue, i.e. not yet processed, or are not in the queue, i.e. processed successfully then deleted.